dmgonzalez8/OMR/README.md

   <em>Figure 6 and 7: Precision and Precision-Recall Curves of YOLOv8m Model for Symbols Detection After 500 Epochs</em>
 </p>

-This took approximately 9 hours, similar to the YOLOv8n model, which was expected to have a longer duration based on the documentation from the Ultralytics page.
-We realized afterward that the YOLOv8n model did not fully utilize the GPU.
-Please see this [plot](/images/yolo_for_symbols_v8m/losses.png) for their losses.
+This took approximately 10.7 hours.
+Please see this [plot](/images/yolo_for_symbols_v8m/losses.png) for the losses.
 Training for only 500 epochs and observing better results than from 1000 epochs of training with the YOLOv8n model hinted that as the number of parameters increases, training becomes more efficient in this case.
-Consequently, we decided to try the YOLOv8x model, and here are the results we observed:

 <p align="center">
   <kbd style="border: 1px solid #ccc; box-shadow: 4px 4px 5px #888; margin-right: 10px;">